arp242/sconfig/README.markdown

   - The Value is optional.

-- All Lines that start with one or more Whitespace characters will be appended to the last Value (even if there are blank lines or comments in between).
+- All Lines that start with one or more Whitespace characters will be appended to the last Value, even if there are blank lines or comments in between.
+The leading whitespace will be removed.

 Alternatives
 ------------